SilverLinings89/Waveguide/Progress.md

 Here we go again.
 I have come to the conclusion, that I need to split constraints into constraints *with Dirichlet data* and *without*.
 That has been implemented.
 Whenever assembling data outside of the preconditioner, I use the constraints with the Dirichlet-data, but inside the preconditioner, I have to use the constraints without.
 I think.

 I have added a datatype for Dirichlet surfaces, that does all one would expect of it.
 (One more topic: PML domains still bend towards Dirichlet surfaces, this could be changed.)
 The problem persists equal to the way it did before.

+# Saturday, 14th of august

+Currently the amplitude sits at 0.2 for the config I run.
+The dirichlet surface works well (tested with the direct solver) and the solution is continuous without any calls to distribute.